State Regulations in Idaho

 Vehicles Purchased From Idaho Dealers

 The dealer should prepare and submit the documents necessary to get you a title in your name.
-Grab your copy of the dealer's title application paperwork and head to your local county assessor's office to register the vehicle.
+Grab your copy of the dealer's Application for Certificate of Title (Form ITD 3337) and head to your local county assessor's office to register the vehicle.

 Vehicles Purchased From Private Parties or Out-of-state Dealers